-- 3. Required Withdrawal indicates that a student has been dismissed from the program; they may not continue studies or attend classes in the program. - 4.
-Students need to be in good academic standing to maintain their scholarships. - 5.
-In addition, the student is in good standing unless they violate university policies including but not limited to the terms of the WCGS Code of Legislation.
+3. Required Withdrawal indicates that a student has been dismissed from the program; they may not continue studies or attend classes in the program.

 For those students receiving financial aid, the notification of unsatisfactory academic performance will include a financial aid warning for the subsequent payment term.
 Students on probation are ineligible for subsequent financial aid payments.
 However, a student may be offered an individual academic plan to reestablish satisfactory progress and is permitted to receive financial aid for an additional payment term.